top of page

 I am slowly cooking more Filipino cuisine and learning about the diversity of the flavours and cooking techniques (check out this very different Yellow adobo with chicken recipe.
 Except for a few very specific ingredients, like sugarcane vinegar and bagoong, the cuisine is relatively simple and delicious.

-This stew is no exception and is a very simple recipe.
-The thin sauce is bright with tamarind and the chillies add a lingering heat on the back palate that persists.
+This stew is no exception and is a straightforward recipe.
+The thin sauce is bright with tamarind, and the chillies add a lingering heat that persists on the back palate.
 The chicken is super soft and has absorbed the flavours wonderfully.
 This stew adds freshness to the table and is best enjoyed with rice.

-This cookbook has been one that has been hiding on my shelf and I am glad I finally took it out and made something from it.
+This cookbook has been hiding on my shelf, and I am glad I finally took it out and made something from it.
 It is a wonderful cookbook on authentic Filipino cuisine, full of recipes and wonderful photographs.
 These islands have a very unique cuisine, one that I have had at restaurants and friends' houses.
 Here is a start to my delving deeper into this cuisine.
-The chefs, Kim and Miguel have 2 New York restaurants (Maharlika and Jeepney) and are both very actively involved in promoting Filipino food in the US.
-The Bay Area where I used to live had a vivid Filipino restaurant scene with amazing food.
+The chefs, Kim and Miguel, have 2 New York restaurants (Maharlika and Jeepney) and are actively promoting Filipino food in the US.
+The Bay Area where I used to live had a vivid Filipino restaurant scene with fantastic food.

 For more recipes from this cookbook, click here.